Guide to Single-Step and Multi-Step Income Statements

 Multi-Step Income Statements in Depth

-The multi-step income statement uses multiple equations to determine the net income (profit) of the company and offers more details about the gains or losses of a business in a specific reporting period.
-Unlike a single-step income statement, it separates total revenue and expenses into operating and non-operating headings.
+The multi-step income statement uses multiple equations to determine the net income (profit) of a company and offers more details about the gains or losses of a business in a specific reporting period.
+Unlike a single-step income statement, it separates total revenue and expenses into operating and nonoperating headings.
 It also calculates gross profit and operating income, which aren’t included on a single-step income statement.

-While the multi-step income statement takes more time and effort to prepare, it can help provide a detailed analysis of your company’s financial performance.
+While the multi-step income statement takes more time and effort to prepare, it can help provide a detailed analysis of your company’s financial performance and help you perform a break-even analysis.

 How Do They Work?

-Multi-step income statements are so named because they use multiple equations (or steps) to calculate net income.
-Along the way, they calculate gross profit and operating income.
+Multi-step income statements are called this because they use multiple equations (or steps) to calculate net income, gross profit, and operating income.

 To calculate gross profit: